MicrosoftDocs/powerbi-docs/powerbi-docs/service-real-time-streaming.md

 ![](media/service-real-time-streaming/real-time-streaming_5.png)

 If you want Power BI to store the data that's sent through this data stream, enable *Historic data analysis* and you'll be able to do reporting and analysis on the collected data stream.
-You can also [learn more about the API](https://msdn.microsoft.com/library/dn877544.aspx).
+You can also [learn more about the API](https://docs.microsoft.com/rest/api/power-bi/).

-Once you successfully create your data stream, you're provided with a REST API URL endpoint, which you application can call using *POST* requests to push your data to Power BI **streaming data** dataset you created.
+Once you successfully create your data stream, you're provided with a REST API URL endpoint, which your application can call using *POST* requests to push your data to Power BI **streaming data** dataset you created.

 When making *POST* requests, you should ensure the request body matches the sample JSON provided by the Power BI user interface.
 For example, wrap your JSON objects in an array.